nokia/danm/README.md

 If any executor reported an error, or hasn't finished its job even after 10 seconds; the result of the whole operation will be an error.
 DANM reports all errors towards kubelet in case multiple CNI plugins failed to do their job.
 #### DANM IPAM
 DANM includes a fully generic and very flexible IPAM module in-built into the solution.
-The usage of this module is seamlessly integrated together with the natively supported CNI plugins, that is, DANM's IPVLAN, Intel's SR-IOV, and the CNI project's reference MACVLAN plugins.
+The usage of this module is seamlessly integrated together with all the natively supported CNI plugins (DANM's IPVLAN, Intel's SR-IOV, and the CNI project's reference MACVLAN plugins); as well as with any other CNI backend fully adhering to the v0.3.1 CNI standard!

-That is because just like the above CNIs, configuration of DANM's IPAM is also integrated into the DANM's network management APIs through the attributes called "cidr", "allocation_pool", and "net6".
+The main feature of DANM's IPAM is that it's fully integrated into DANM's network management APIs through the attributes called "cidr", "allocation_pool", and "net6".
 Therefore users of the module can easily configure all aspects of network management by manipulating solely dynamic Kubernetes API objects!

 This native integration also enables a very tempting possibility. **As IP allocations belonging to a network are dynamically tracked *within the same API object***, it becomes possible to define:
 * discontinuous subnets 1:1 mapped to a logical network